 Previously, they were sentenced to life without parole due to the three-strikes law.
 It states that a person convicted of three violent felonies will be locked up for life.
 However, people with only two violent convictions will now be resentenced to lesser terms.

 Changes to Criminal Defense

-Every defendant who has a pending criminal case has rights to explore.
+Every defendant who has a pending criminal case has the right to explore.
 A loosened version of the three-strikes law shows that criminal law statutes never stay the same forever.
 Hundreds of convicts will be resentenced or released from prison under the new rules.
-As a result, the state government may review Washington’s other tough laws and suggest revisions in the future.
+As a result, the state government may review Washington’s other strict laws and suggest revisions in the future.

 More Changes to Laws in Other States